 The process starts by protease digestions.
 This is followed by high resolution LC MS/MS analysis to assemble the full sequence.
 You only need 200 ug or less of the purified mAb for the whole process.

-Steps for antibody sequence by de-novo
+Steps for getting the antibody sequence